Meltwater transport and mixing layer growth near the ice--ocean interface: Numerical set-up

 with non-dimensional parameters

-The Prandtl and the Lewis numbers respectively represent the ratio of viscosity to thermal diffusivity and thermal to salt diffusivity.
+The Prandtl and the Lewis numbers represent the ratio of viscosity to thermal diffusivity and thermal to salt diffusivity, respectively.

-The boundary conditions represent a (no-slip) melting ice–ocean interface at the top coupled to a far-field quiescent state at the bottom, similar to \citep{couston2024turbulent}.
-At the top boundary, the temperature $\theta$ is set equal to the local freezing temperature, which depends linearly on salinity through the slope $\gamma_1$.
-This condition is supplemented by a balance between heat and haline fluxes, which determine the melt rate following the widely adopted Stefan condition~\citep{middleton2021numerical,vreugdenhil2019stratification,gayen2016simulation}.
+The boundary conditions represent a (no-slip) melting ice\textendash ocean interface at the top coupled to a far-field quiescent state at the bottom, similar to \sii \cite{couston2024turbulent}.
+At the top boundary, the temperature $\theta$ is set equal to the \sii local melting temperature, which depends linearly on salinity. \os This condition is supplemented by a balance between heat and haline fluxes, which determine the melt rate following the widely adopted Stefan condition~\citep{middleton2021numerical,vreugdenhil2019stratification,gayen2016simulation}.
 The conditions read in dimensionless form

 with